thiagohflima/thiagohflima/README.md

-### Hey, I'm Thiago! 😜
+# Hey, I'm Thiago! 😜

-|I used to work with data analysis until I realized the need to make information beautifully readable.
-Since then, I've been living and breathing web development and creating interfaces.
+I started in data analysis, but soon realized the true challenge was making information beautifully readable.
+Since then, I've been living and breathing **web development**, creating **clean** and **engaging interfaces**.